 - Your driver’s license was suspended or revoked.

-- You weren’t entirely honest on your application.
+- You were not honest on your application.

 What can you do after your auto insurance is canceled?

-Find out how much time you have.
-Your insurance company is required to contact you in advance of any cancellation so that you’re not completely blindsided.
-The amount of notice you get depends on the rules in your home state.
+If you have received an auto insurance cancellation letter, your first step may be to understand why your policy is being cancelled and how long you have to find replacement coverage.
+Your insurance company is required to contact you in advance of any cancellation so that you have time to find a new policy.
+The amount of notice you get may depend on the regulations in your state.

-- See if there’s anything you can do to have the decision reversed.
+- See if your provider is willing to consider reinstating your coverage.
 “If you can work it out with the insurance company to be reinstated, that’s usually the first step most people want to take,” advises Amy Bach, executive director of United Policyholders, an insurance consumer group in San Francisco.

 - Write a letter asking your insurer to take you back.
-See if your state can help.
-For example, in Illinois, you can appeal to the state Department of Insurance, which holds hearings on this stuff.
+Your state may be able to help.
+For example, in Illinois, you could seek the help of the Department of Insurance, which holds hearings for insurance appeals.

 What is the difference between a policy cancellation and nonrenewal?

-The key difference between an insurance company not renewing your policy and dropping your coverage is the timing.
+The key difference between an auto insurance cancellation and a nonrenewal is the timing.

-Insurance policies are a contract, and once that contract is up (typically after six months or a year), the company can decide not to offer you a new one without facing too much red tape.
-In this case, the insurer is usually required to send you a notice of nonrenewal a certain number of days before the end of your policy to give you time to shop for new coverage.
+Insurance policies are contracts that typically last between six months and a year.
+At the end of this term, your provider can decide whether or not to offer you a new contract.
+Nonrenewal means the insurer decides not to offer you further coverage at the end of your term.
+The provider is usually required to send you a notice of nonrenewal a certain number of days before the end of your policy to give you time to shop for new coverage.

 There are many reasons insurers can choose not to renew your coverage, but here are a few of the most common: